Fair Debt Collection Practices Act (FDCPA)

 Does the FDCPA cover business debt collections?

+No. Unfortunately, only debts of a personal nature are covered by the FDCPA.
+Are there different debt collection laws by state?
 All states are required to follow federal FDCPA guidelines, nevertheless, some states offer additional protection to consumers harassed by debt collectors.

 In the state of Massachusetts, for example, debt collectors are prohibited from calling you more than twice (at your home or place of work respectively) within a seven-day period over a particular debt.
 This means that debt collectors cannot contact you more than four times within a given week (both at home or at work) the discuss a particular debt.